DiamondLightSource/pymalcolm/docs/tutorials/hello.rst

 Hello World Tutorial
 ====================

-If you have followed the `installation_guide` you will have a checked out a copy of pymalcolm which includes some example code.
+If you have followed the `installation_guide` using pipenv you will have a checked out a copy of pymalcolm, which includes some example code, and a virtual environment ready for running Malcolm.

 So now would be a good time for a "Hello World" tutorial.